puppetlabs/puppetserver/documentation/puppet-api/v3/static_file_content.markdown

 ### Response

-A successful request to this endpoint returns an `HTTP 200` response code, and the contents of the specified file's requested version in the response body.
-An unsuccessful request returns one of the following error response codes:
+A successful request to this endpoint returns an `HTTP 200` response code and `application/octet-stream` Content-Type header, and the contents of the specified file's requested version in the response body.
+An unsuccessful request returns an error response code with a `text/plain` Content-Type header:

 -   400: returned when any of the parameters are not provided.
 -   403: returned when requesting a file that is not within a module's `files`